The Congress shall have Power To...borrow Money on the credit of the United States....

-With respect to a federal currency, the Report of the Committee of Detail (debated at the Constitutional Convention) gave Congress the power to “borrow money, and emit bills on the credit of the United States.”
-The delegates voted to strike the power to “emit bills,” which strongly suggests that Congress was not authorized to borrow by means of a paper money, although it is clear that interest-bearing debt instruments were permissible.
-The Union’s financial crisis during the Civil War, however, led to the attempt by the federal government to issue and make legal tender a paper-money currency, which was held constitutional in the Legal Tender Cases (1871).
-Financial problems during the Great Depression led Congress to define what constitutes legal tender.
+With respect to a federal currency, the Report of the Committee of Detail (debated at the Constitutional Convention) had given Congress the power to “borrow money, and emit bills on the credit of the United States.”
+The delegates voted to strike the power to “emit bills,” which strongly suggests that Congress was not authorized to borrow by means of issuing paper money, although it is clear that interest-bearing debt instruments were permissible.
+The Union’s financial crisis during the Civil War, however, led to the attempt by the federal government to issue and make legal tender a paper-money currency, which was held constitutional in The Legal Tender Cases (1871).
+Sixty years later, financial problems during the Great Depression led Congress to define what constitutes legal tender.
 In 1933, a congressional joint resolution prohibited the enforcement of gold clauses in both contracts between the government and individuals and in private contracts, thereby making Federal Reserve notes the exclusive legal tender.
 The Supreme Court held the resolution constitutional in The Gold Clause Cases (1935).

 Legal disputes dealing with the Borrowing Clause today involve two issues.
 The most litigated issue involves the principle of intergovernmental-taxation immunity.
 The Supreme Court has held that the Supremacy Clause (Article VI, Clause 2) prohibits state and municipal governments from directly or indirectly taxing the interest income on federal government debt and thereby interfering with the federal government’s power under the Borrowing Clause.
-See State ex rel.
+See State of Missouri ex rel.
 Missouri Insurance Co. v.
 Gehner (1930).

 The clause also implicitly requires Congress to maintain the public credit.
 The Supreme Court has invoked the clause in treating the government like a private party in its contractual dealings by vesting Congress with the power to contract against subsequent repudiation or impairment of its obligations by future Congresses.
 In Perry v.
 United States (1935), the Court cautioned that the power to borrow money is a power vital to the government, upon which in an extremity its very life may depend.
-The binding quality of the promise of the United States is of the essence of the credit which is so pledged.
-Having this power to authorize the issue of definite obligations for the payment of money borrowed, the Congress has not been vested with authority to alter or destroy those obligations.
+The binding quality of the promise of the United States is of the essence of the credit that is so pledged.
+Though having this power to authorize the issuance of definite obligations for the payment of money borrowed, Congress has not been vested with authority to alter or destroy those obligations.
 However, in United States v.
 Winstar Corp.
 (1996), the Court held, among other things, that contractual obligations of the government would be enforced unless doing so blocked the exercise of one of the government’s essential sovereign powers.